libinglong/skywalking-threadpool-agent/README.md

 you will get the agent.

-In jvm options, you should add this agent AFTER the skywalking java agent.
+In jvm options, you should add this agent after the skywalking java agent.

+Why after?
+I have used net.bytebuddy.dynamic.loading.ClassInjector#inject method to inject RunnableWrap.
+The inject method also load the class.
+Then you can not enhance if you put the agent before.
+But if you use java.lang.instrument.Instrumentation#appendToBootstrapClassLoaderSearch, I think the order is not important.